• Vne, IAS, TAS and BVDs

 That said, if you have no other alternative, no landing alternate and the wind is stronger than your wing low touchdown will control, then you have to make a wheel landing on one wheel to ensure you don't have any sideways motion.
 You'll need lots of forward stick to hold the aircraft down, and then you need lots of brake to help keep it going straight when you run out of rudder and aileron.
 All in all, a landing you want to avoid if you can.
 But sometimes you can't, as described in this C-46 story.

 BTW, those big muscles in your brawny arm, guys, aren't very adept at precise control, use the fine muscles in your fingers to keep from over controlling, if you're doing wheel landings.
-Goes for you too ladies, whether your arms are brawny or not.
+Goes for you too ladies, whether your arms are brawny or not (either way, we love you.)

 And while I'm thinking about it, the way winds shift around here when the Santa Ana winds blow, don't be bashful about asking for a runway change.
 Most of the groundloops I've watched have occurred during a downwind landing.